 While plenty of mountain species move down the mountain during the winter, the dusky grouse of the Rockies moves uphill.
 These birds survive the winter by nibbling on conifer needles.
 Then, as the weather warms and food becomes more available, they will disperse back to lower elevations.

 These nomadic species don’t move in a classic, seasonal pattern, but instead, wander throughout the year.
 It’s a highly specialized niche, and there are but a few examples of this behavior.
 Some populations of red crossbills move far and wide to areas with abundant cone crops.
 Their unique crossed bills make them dependent on specific food sources and they will move out of areas as food sources deplete.
 What is especially impressive is that crossbills can adjust the timing of their breeding to take advantage of abundant resources.

-While numerous shorebirds and seabirds make epic migration journeys, the Arctic tern arguably wins the gold medal for migration.
-The Arctic tern follows the summers in both hemispheres.
+While numerous shorebirds and seabirds make epic migration journeys, the Arctic tern holds the worldwide title for farthest-traveling flier.
+This species follows the summers in both hemispheres.
 After a short nesting season in the high Arctic, this species heads south—extremely far south.
 They spend the nonbreeding season near Antarctica.
-Individuals can cover over 25,000 miles in a single year.
-That’s about nine trips between New York City and Los Angeles.
+They average an annual round trip of 49,700 miles from the Arctic to Antarctica.

 Considering its small size, the tiny rufous hummingbird might be the most impressive migrator of all.
 Rufous hummingbirds have a circular migration route.
 From their winter ranges in southern Mexico, they work their way up the West Coast.
 Some will make it as far as southeast Alaska for breeding.
 Then by July, the males head south.
 They don’t follow the coast back, though.
 Instead they move from mountain meadow to mountain meadow down the spine of the Rocky Mountains.
 Occasionally a rufous hummingbird will drift farther to the east, and a few can be found in the upper Midwest and beyond each fall.